Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 The surrounding area hosts various historical and natural attractions, including Matobo National Park and other protected areas.
 Tonight we stay at a guest house with a peaceful garden, located on the fringes of Bulawayo.

-• Accommodation: Guesthouse or similar - Twin share cabins with en-suite bathrooms
+• Accommodation: Guesthouse or similar, twin shared rooms with en-suite bathrooms

 • Meals: Breakfast & Dinner